lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 As mentioned previously, any updates made during the current power cycle are **NOT** reflected in the buffered partitions until the next reboot.

 The life cycle interface is used to update the life cycle state and transition counter only.
-The commands are issued from the life cycle controller, and similarly, successful or failed indications are also sent back to the life cycle controller. (**TODO add link to the LC spec**).
+The commands are issued from the [life cycle controller]({{< relref "hw/ip/lc_ctrl/doc" >}}), and similarly, successful or failed indications are also sent back to the life cycle controller.
 Similar to the functional interface, the life cycle controller allows only one update per power cycle, and after a requested transition reverts to an inert state until reboot.

 For more details on how the software programs the OTP, please refer to the [Programmer's Guide]({{< relref "#programmers-guide" >}})) further below.